ryanvz/bigcommerce-api-ruby/README.md

 > product.name = "The best product"
 > product.update!
 ```

-Resources can be created by calling create_<resource> and passing in a hash of attributes
+Resources can be created by calling create_product, create_customer, etc and passing in a hash of attributes

 ```
 api.create_brand :name => 'Greatbrand'
 ```

 Sub-resources can be accessed through their parent resource.

 ```